johnmathews/johnmathews.is/data/blog/neovim-setup-2023.md

 programming ~5 years ago[^1].
 It's interesting and fun to use a completely open-source tool chain.

 I like seeing what new plugins are created and the new utility they bring.
-Neovim has some buzz around it at the moment, and its fun to be around people who enjoy improving a tool-chain I used everyday.
+Neovim has some buzz around it at the moment, and its fun to be around people who enjoy improving a tool-chain I use everyday.

 I use Neovim within Tmux.
 I have multiple sessions running - one session for each project or thing